 Aransas Bay is known for its tremendous and productive fishery.
-However, many smaller bays provide excellent fishing.
+However, many smaller bays provide excellent Rockport fishing in Rockport Texas.
 Redfish is the second-largest bay compared to Aransas Bay; it is a large outfall with great spotted trout and redfish.
 Besides that, you can work the waters of Copano, Mesquite, Carlos and St. Charles bays without leaving Rockport.

 Shore Fishing San Jose Island